A green apple

 Beyond the Physical Space

-How we design the physical space is essential.
-However, what is equally important is how we design our culture and our organizational policies and programs.
-There are many places where fat-exclusivity can pop up in your office, but let’s explore a few.
+How we design physical spaces is essential.
+Equally important is how we design our culture, policies, and programs.
+There are many places where fat-exclusion can show up in the workplace, but let’s explore a few.

 Company Swag

-Clothing can be exclusionary when organizations make minimal sizes available to team members.
+Clothing can be exclusionary when organizations offer only minimal sizes to team members.
 Not only will fat team members not be able to participate in company bonding experiences, but they may also feel that the company does not care about them.
-Swag meant to be worn on the body, like lanyards, fanny packs, hats/caps, and bags, may also not fit fat bodies.
+Swag meant to be worn on the body, such as lanyards, fanny packs, hats/caps, and bags, may not fit people with larger bodies.

 • Include a wide range of sizes for all company swag items and ask people what items they’d like.
 Take size-appropriate orders from team members whenever possible to promote equity.

-• Purchase swag from brands with size-inclusive clothing and product lines.
+• Purchase branded merchandise from brands that offer size-inclusive clothing and product lines.

 Health, Wellness, and Fitness Programs

 People of all sizes enjoy activity and exercise.
-However, certain “wellness” and “health” community’s ideas are fatphobic and create a stigma against fat bodies.
-Companies need to set up wellness programs that do not perpetuate these harmful narratives.
+However, certain “wellness” and “health” communities’ ideas are fatphobic and create a stigma against fat bodies.
+Companies need to establish wellness programs that do not perpetuate harmful narratives.
+There are ways to encourage your team to take care of themselves while remaining weight-neutral.

 Travel

 If your company requires team members to travel, it is essential to consider how travel options can be exclusionary to fat bodies.
 Airplanes, cars, buses, and other forms of transportation might not hold fat bodies comfortably and may not even be safe if things like seat belts don’t fit.
-This issue also extends to lodging and restaurants as their physical designs might not accommodate fat bodies.
+The physical layouts of lodging and restaurants may not accommodate larger bodies either.
 Something even more subtle to consider is that fat team members might not feel comfortable travelling and doing business in cities or countries known to be far more fatphobic.

 • Consult your fat team members about what accommodations they might need when travelling.

-• Choose airline companies that are inclusive of fat people.
+• Choose airlines that are inclusive of people with disabilities.
 Do this for all team members so that no person feels singled out.

-• Make sure you educate everyone at the company—especially leadership and those with power—on fatphobic biases.
+• Make sure you educate everyone at the company, especially leadership, on fatphobic biases.

-• Create safeguards and protocols within your policies that will protect against these biases from occurring in real-time and provide recourse if incidents do occur.
+• Create safeguards and protocols within your policies to prevent these biases from occurring in real time and to provide recourse if they do.

-• Include size, weight, diet, and appearance explicitly in company anti-harassment and anti-discrimination statements.
+• Include size, weight, diet, and appearance in company anti-harassment and anti-discrimination statements.

 Intersectional Significance

 Fat stigma and fatphobia are deeply connected to anti-Blackness and racism.
-The ideal, normative, dominant body is white, thin, cisgender, younger, and non-Disabled among other characteristics.
-This becomes even more significant when talking about fat women or fat Black women who experience compounding stigma concerning their fatness due to different intersections of their identity.
+The ideal, normative, dominant body is constructed as white, thin, cisgender, younger, and non-disabled, among other socially privileged traits.
+This becomes even more significant when talking about fat women or fat Black women who experience compounding and intensifying stigma concerning their fatness due to different intersections of their identity.

-When we make space for fat bodies, we also make space for Blackness, racialized bodies, disabled bodies, and different cultural identities.
-We cannot consider one issue without stumbling upon another.
+Fatphobia and the pressure to conform to a body ideal are also experienced differently based on people’s age and gender.
+Therefore, workplace efforts must be intersectional and acutely responsive to the overlapping layers of identity that people bring to work.
+When we make space for fat bodies, we also make space for Blackness, racialized bodies, disabled bodies, and a variety of cultural identities.
+These issues cannot be meaningfully addressed in isolation.
 Learn about how we can trace the roots of fatphobia back to the legacies of slavery, colonialism, and patriarchy.

 Actively Listen

-It is important to remember that the information presented here is not exhaustive.
-There are many obvious and subtle ways that we exclude fat bodies from workplaces.
-Furthermore, no one fat person has the same experience.
-Executive leadership, managers, supervisors, and team members need to engage in dialogue with their fat team members to learn exactly what each person might need.
-Inclusion requires that we listen.
+Please note that the information presented here is not exhaustive.
+There are many obvious and subtle ways that our societies exclude fat bodies from workplaces.
+Furthermore, no two fat people have the same experience.
+Executive leadership, managers, supervisors, and team members can proactively engage in dialogue and education to better understand fat team members' experiences.
+Inclusion requires that we first listen.

 Important Note